revgizmo/zoomstudentengagement_cursor/ISSUE_160_CONSOLIDATED_PLAN.md

 - Performance testing for large datasets
 - Backward compatibility confirmed
 - No regression in existing functionality
+- R CMD check passes with no new notes

 ### **Documentation Requirements**
 - Clear and actionable user guidance